 Grade 7 Competencies

-Reading Literature - Students will comprehend and draw conclusions about the author’s intent when reading a variety of increasingly complex print and non-print literary texts, citing a range of relevant and compelling textual evidence to support their analyses.
+Reading Literature - Students will comprehend and draw conclusions about the author’s intent when reading a variety of increasingly complex print and non-print literary texts, citing several pieces of textual evidence to support their analyses, with a focus on development of theme; interaction of plot elements; connotation; text structure (poetry); character development; developing and contrasting points of view; and comparing/contrasting historical portrayals.

 Critical Inquiry & Analysis - Students will be able to use a variety of historical sources, documents, maps, and visuals and determine their credibility.